nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 2 How to use this user guide

-Class-ify uses a command line interface, which may be new to some users.
+Class-ify uses a Command Line Interface (CLI), which may be new to some users.
 We strongly recommend new users to look through the user guide thoroughly to understand how to use Class-ify.
 We have also included some links to navigate around the user guide more easily for related information.
 This guide also contains some tips and cautions for you to take note of when using our application.
 Additionally, we have provided a link back to the table of contents at the end of each